-This post is about the 10 best herbal tea for colds and flu symptoms.
+This post is about the best herbal teas for Immune system boost and cold season.

-This post may contain affiliate links.
+This post may contain affiliate links, as an Amazon Associate I earn from qualifying purchases.
 Please read my Disclaimer for more information.

 Did you know two-thirds of the world’s population drink tea?
-I wonder why?
+Herbal teas for immune system works.

-Never underestimate the power of herbal tea drinking!
+Never underestimate the power of drinking a cup of tea!

 Before getting into which can help you this cold season, let us answer a couple of questions on tea.